Business Administration (Catalog)

 • Digital and social media marketing professional

-Bachelor of Science (BS) degree in Business Administration
+Bachelor of Science (BS) degree in Business

-The Bachelor of Science degree in Business Administration requires a minimum of 180 credit hours distributed as follows:
+The Bachelor of Science degree in Business requires a minimum of 180 credit hours distributed as follows:

-64 credit hours in the University's general education core courses which should include:
+64 credit hours in the University’s general education core courses

-20 credit hours in English and Communications of a level higher than EN150, specified as EN151, EN152, EN157, EN166, HM491, and one course from EN154 and EN213
+• 20 credit hours in English and Communications of a level higher than EN150, specified as EN151, EN152, EN157, EN166, and EN491

-20 credit hours in Mathematics and Science
+• 20 credit hours in Mathematics and Science

-*12 credit hours in Mathematics of a level higher than MT150, specified as MT153, MT155, and MT 221
+• 12 credit hours in Mathematics of a level higher than MT150, specified as MT153, MT155, and MT 221

-*8 credit hours: any courses from BL, CH, ET and PH.
+• 8 credit hours: any courses from BL, CH, ET and PH.

-20 credit hours in Behavioral Sciences and Humanities
+• 20 credit hours in Behavioral Sciences and Humanities

-EN, HS, HM, IS, PL, PS, SC or SP
+• HM279, and any four courses from EN, HS, HM, IS, PL, PS, SC or SP

-4 credit hours in Computer and Information Science, CI101 required which can be waived by examination.
+• 4 credit hours in Computer and Information Science, CI101 required which can be waived by examination.

-68 credit hours in Business Administration core courses specified as follows: AC101, AC102, AC207, BS101, BS201, BS205, BS210, BS321, BS350, BS441, CI213, EC201, EC202, FN201, MN201, MR201, and MT200.
+Specified as follows: AC101, AC102, AC207, BS101, BS201, BS205, BS210, BS321, BS350, BS441, CI213, EC201, EC202, FN201, MN201, MR201, and MT200.

 24 credit hours in an area of concentration selected from one of the following: